elastic/apm/specs/agents/log-correlation.md

   - allows to correlate with an Error.
   - should be added to the MDC

+In addition, the `container.id` can be used as a fallback when `service.name` is not avaiable on the log documents.
+However, the APM agents are not expected to set it.
+It is expected to be set by filebeat when ingesting log documents through auto-discover feature (which captures logs from containers and provides the value).

 The values for those fields can be set in two places:
 - when using [ecs-logging](https://github.com/elastic/ecs-logging) directly in the application
 - when the agent reformats a log event